What are Value Stocks?

 A value stock traditionally has a lower price when compared to stock prices of companies in the same industry.
 This indicates that the company may be undervalued, as investors are not expressing as much interest in such companies.
 The most commonly used way to check for value is with the price-to-earnings multiple, or P/E. A low P/E multiple is a good indication that the stock is undervalued.

-This quarter, China Recycling Energy experienced an increase in earnings per share, which was $-0.16 in Q2 and is now $-0.08.
-Brookfield Renewable saw an increase in earnings per share from -0.21 in Q3 to $-0.12 now.
-Its most recent dividend yield is at 3.8%, which has increased by 0.9% from 2.9% in the previous quarter.
+This quarter, Enel Americas experienced an increase in earnings per share, which was 0.08 in Q2 and is now 0.12.
+The company's most recent dividend yield sits at 1.23%, which has decreased by 3.03% from 4.26% last quarter.

 These 5 value stocks were selected by Benzinga Insights based on quantified analysis.
 While this methodical judgment process is not meant to make final decisions, our technology can give investors additional perception into the sector.